pjakiela/ECON523/exercises/E5-TWFE.md

 ```
 Add this code to your do file, and then write additional code that will define an analogous variable `treatment_resid`.
 Then, regress `primary_resid`
 on `treatment_resid` and confirm that this approach generates the same estimate of the treatment effect as either of the approaches that we used above.

+_You can also get the same regression coefficient by regressing `primary` on `norm_treatment` or `treatment_resid` - though the constant
+will be very different._

+As we've discussed in class, the OLS coefficient on `treatment` is a linear combination of the values of the outcome variable, `primary`.
+The weights used to calculate this linear combination are proportional to our residualized `treatment` variable.
+Observations with positive values of `treatment_resid` get positive weight when we calculate our OLS coefficient; they are, in essence, the treatment group.
+Observations with negative values of  `treatment_resid` get negavitve weight when we calculate our OLS coefficient.

+What range of values of `treatment_resid` do you observe in our **actual** treatment group (observations with `treatment==1`)?
+What is the minimum value of `treatment_resid` in the treatment group?
+What is the maximum value of `treatment_resid` in the treatment group?
+What range of values of `treatment_resid` do you observe in our **actual** comparison group (observations with `comparison==1`)?